Is it possible to Reply or Reply to All with the original attachments?

 While Outlook doesn’t offer this option directly, there are various workarounds for this depending on your needs.

 Method 1: Reply and reattach via drag & drop or copy/paste

-In this case you would drag the attachment from the Reading Pane into the Reply message (not having your Outlook windows maximized should help or otherwise press ALT+TAB while dragging the message to switch between windows).
+Once the Reply is open in its own window, you can drag the attachment from the Reading Pane into the Reply message (not having your Outlook windows maximized should help or otherwise press ALT+TAB while dragging the message to switch between windows).

 Another option would be to select all the attachments from the Reading Pane (right click on an attachment and choose Select All) and press CTRL+C to copy them, click Reply and then paste the attachments with CTRL+V.